andysworkshop/stm32plus/INSTALL.md

     		f429   = STM32F429
     		f439   = STM32F439

-  		<HSE>:
+        <HSE or HSI>:
-    		Your external oscillator speed in Hz.
-Some of the ST standard peripheral library code uses the HSE_VALUE #define that we set here.
-If you're using the HSI and don't have an HSE connected then just supply a default of 8000000.
+            Your external (HSE) or internal (HSI) oscillator speed in Hz.
+Some of the ST standard peripheral library code uses the HSE_VALUE / HSI_VALUE #define that we set here.
+Select either the 'hse' or 'hsi' option, not both.

   		[float=hard]:
     		Optional flag for an F4 build that will cause the hardware FPU to be used for floating point operations.
 Requires the "GNU Tools for ARM Embedded Processors" toolchain.
 Will not work with Code Sourcery Lite.

+        [examples=no]:
+            Optional flag that allows you to build just the library without the examples.
+The default is to build the library and the examples.

   		Examples:
     		scons mode=debug mcu=f1hd hse=8000000                       // debug / f1hd / 8MHz